-Buying furniture for a new home is often one of the most exciting parts of the decor process, and in the age of social sharing sites like Pinterest and Instagram, there’s no shortage of design inspiration for every room of the home.
-Well-designed spaces make homes more livable, but it can be hard deciding on what to save and what to splurge on to help bring your vision to life and make your home function as efficiently as possible.
-Read on to discover what living room pieces Empire’s Senior Decor Manager, Christina Crupi, would save and splurge on.
+Buying furniture for a new home is one of the most exciting parts of the decor process, and in the age of social sharing sites like Pinterest and Instagram, there’s no shortage of design inspiration for every room of the home.
+Well-designed spaces make homes more livable, but it can be hard deciding between what to save and what to splurge on to help bring your vision to life and make your home function as efficiently as possible.
+Read on to discover what living room pieces we would save and splurge on.

 Splurge On: A Sofa or Sectional

 A staple furniture piece in a living room, sofas should be both comfortable and durable.
 The world of furniture has come a long way, with sofas now available in a variety of stylish colours and textures.
 Invest in a classic, high-quality piece that’ll last you years, and remember, classic doesn’t have to mean boring — sofas and sectionals can be jazzed up with colourful or patterned throw pillows.
 After a long week at work there’s nothing more satisfying than changing into comfortable clothes and sinking into your sofa to binge-watch Netflix.
 This sapphire blue velvet sofa at Oldenburg in Waxhaw, NC is especially plush and cozy.

 Accent chairs, like the one seen in our Audubon model in Houston, TX, offer a great opportunity to introduce a fun or unexpected design element into your living room — just don’t break the bank for them.
 Compared to a sofa or sectional, accent chairs are lesser used and are easier to swap out for something new when you want to change the look and feel of your space.